Real Estate Case Interview: Framework, Metrics, and Worked Example (2026)

 1. Market Entry: Should our client (a developer, REIT, or retailer) enter Market X?
 Evaluate: market demand drivers, competitive supply, regulatory environment, capital requirements, and expected returns (cap rate benchmarks, IRR projections).
 Use the market entry framework as the spine, then layer in real estate-specific metrics.

 2. Asset Valuation: What is this property worth, and at what price does the deal make sense?
 Approach via two methods: income approach (NOI / target cap rate = implied value) and comparable transaction analysis (price per square foot benchmarked to recent sales).
-Always triangulate both — if they diverge, explain why.
+Always triangulate both.
+If they diverge, explain why.

 3. Portfolio Optimization: The client holds 40 assets across 6 markets.
 Which should they hold, which should they sell, and which should they reposition?
 Score each asset on two dimensions: income quality (NOI stability, lease term, tenant credit) and capital appreciation potential (market growth, cap rate compression outlook).
 Assets that score low on both dimensions are disposal candidates.